-• Governmental funds continued to serve their respective purposes, with debt principal on non-tolling road and bridge projects being reduced by \$57.6 million during the fiscal year.
-Payments toward public-private-partnerships on State projects totaled \$112.7 million on the I-285 at SR 400 Interchange and I-16 at I-95 Interchange projects.
-The Georgia Transportation Infrastructure Bank (GTIB) disbursed \$4.6 million in grants to local governments for roadway projects during the fiscal year.
-Most of SRTA's Governmental activities are completed in partnership with the Governor's Office, Georgia General Assembly and Department of Transportation through the State's annual Appropriations Act and funded with intergovernmental revenue.
+- Tolling revenue increased by \$11.0 million year-over-year, signifying growing adoption of the SRTA Peach Pass network and the maturation of its roadway system(s), along with a continuation of strong commuter response post-pandemic. - Governmental funds continued to serve their respective purposes, with debt principal on non-tolling road and bridge projects being reduced by \$60.5 million during the fiscal year.
+Payments toward non-tolling projects totaled \$209.3 million on the I-285 at SR 400 Interchange, I-16 at I-95 Interchange, and I-20 East Interchange projects.
+The Georgia Transportation Infrastructure Bank (GTIB) disbursed \$10.2 million in grants to local governments for roadway projects during the fiscal year.
+Most of SRTA's Governmental activities are completed in partnership with the Governor's Office of Planning and Budget, Georgia General Assembly and GDOT through the State's annual Appropriations Act and funded with intergovernmental revenue.